RedHatInsights/insights-host-inventory/docs/_index.md

 ### System Profile Validator

-The System Profile Validator is a bot that validates changes to the System Profile against Production data.
-To see how a schema change would affect current data, open a PR to the [inventory-schemas repo](https://github.com/RedHatInsights/inventory-schemas) with your desired modifications. `dippy-bot` will then comment on the PR with a summary of the validation results per reporter, making it clear how each reporter's messages would be affected by the suggested change.
+The System Profile Validator is a job that validates changes to the System Profile against Production data.
+To see how a schema change would affect current data, open a PR to the [inventory-schemas repo](https://github.com/RedHatInsights/inventory-schemas) with your desired modifications. `dippy-bot`, our bot account, will then comment on the PR with a summary of the validation results per reporter, making it clear how each reporter's messages would be affected by the suggested change.

 Users with HBI Admin permissions are also able to use the [validator API endpoint](https://cloud.redhat.com/api/inventory/v1/ui/#/default/api.system_profile.validate_schema)